 This is a guest post by Robert Schrader of Japan Starts Here

 This Himeji Castle day trip guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 How to Visit Japan’s Most Beautiful Castle, Himeji Castle